gyuho/learn/doc/go_web_application/README.md

 #### proxy

+**`HTTP` allows intermediate networks**. `HTTP` proxy sits between client and server.

 > In computer networks, a **proxy server** is a server (a computer system or an
-> application) that acts as an intermediary for requests from clients seeking
+> application) that acts as an **intermediary** for **requests from clients**
-> resources from other servers.
+> seeking resources from other servers.
 A client connects to the proxy server,
 > requesting some service, such as a file, connection, web page, or other
-> resource available from a different server and the proxy server evaluates the
+> resource available from a different server and the proxy server **evaluates
-> request as a way to simplify and control its complexity.
+> the request** as a way to simplify and control its complexity.
 >
 > A reverse proxy is usually an Internet-facing proxy used as a front-end to
-> control and protect access to a server on a private network.
-A reverse proxy
+> control and **protect access to a server** on a private network.
+A reverse
-> commonly also performs tasks such as load-balancing, authentication,
+> proxy commonly also performs tasks such as load-balancing, authentication,
 > decryption or caching.
 >
 > A **reverse proxy** (or surrogate) is a proxy server that *appears to clients* to